 Note: Chapter 71 of the Texas Business & Commerce Code does not authorize rejection of an assumed name certificate on the basis of a name conflict.
 Therefore, there may be multiple assumed name certificates on file with the Jefferson County Clerk for the exact same name.
 An assumed name certificate provides information about the underlying business’s identity and location.
 It does not give the registrant any right to use the assumed name in a way that violates the law, infringes on the rightful use of the name by others, and it does not prevent anyone else from filing the same assumed name or using the name to form a new entity with the secretary of state.
 It is up to each business entity to protect its name and good will.

-Complete the appropriate Assumed Name form available under Downloadable Forms (see above). for Unincorporated Business or Profession, which is available as a PDF download or at the County Clerk’s Office.
+Complete the Assumed Name Records Certificate of Ownership for Unincorporated Business or Profession, which is available as a PDF download or at the County Clerk’s Office.

 File the completed certificate with our office (addresses and hours of operation).
 All parties mentioned on the certificate need not be present for us to record the certificate.
 We will accept a certificate delivered in person, by mail, by carrier, or (in some cases) via eRecording.
 If you wish to have a signature acknowledged by our office, the signer must be present to sign and have proof of identity and age.